 Batch Component Editing

-A component is defined/edited using the Component Editor, which can operate in two modes – Single Component Editing and Batch Component Editing.
+A Workspace component is defined/edited using the Component Editor, which can operate in two modes – Single Component Editing and Batch Component Editing.
 The latter provides the interface for defining/editing multiple components, but can be used to define/edit a single component, should you wish.
 With the Component Editor in its Single Component Editing mode, access to batch editing mode is made by choosing the Tools » Switch to Batch Editor command, from the Editor's main menus.

 • If defining a component in Single Component Editing mode, and that component has models that have not yet been saved to the Workspace, you will be prevented from switching to Batch Component Editing mode.
 You must save the component to the Workspace first, then edit it, after which you will be able to switch editing modes.